 Proposal: Spur infrastructure investment in the U.S. by developing Special Purpose Vehicles for public-private partnerships, and aggregating debt into marketable, securitized products.

-School: Tuck School of Business, Dartmouth University
+School: Tuck School of Business, Dartmouth College

 Land Restoration Performance Securities